-Table B105.2 of Appendix B: This section is new to City of Desert Hot Springs Municipal Code Chapter 15.08.
-This section is carried over from the existing Riverside County Fire Ordinance for consistency and application.
-The amended text has been moved from the body of Section B-105.2 to a new table in the 2016 California Fire Code to properly correlate to the percentage reduction in fire flow for sprinkler systems.
+Table B105.2 of Appendix B: This section is carried over from the existing City of Desert Hot Springs Municipal Code Chapter 15.08.
 This allows the fire department to still have adequate fire flow mitigation with sprinkler protection and not jeopardize main distribution systems by inadequately under sizing them and have costly upgrades for future projects.
 With the geographical diversity that the County has it is important that this requirement be added to ensure adequate water in the event of a fire.

-Section C103.1: This provision is carried over from the previous City of Desert Hot Springs Municipal Code Chapter 15.08 and modified to correlate with the new 2016 California Fire Code section number and text.
+Section C103.1: This section is carried over from the existing City of Desert Hot Springs Municipal Code Chapter 15.08.
 This provision is to clarify the additional location of fire hydrants to be at intersections.
 This requirement has been standard policy within Riverside County.